 Professor of Criminology and Head of the Institute of Criminal Justice and Security, at the Faculty of Criminal Justice and Security, University of Maribor, Slovenia.

-Personal message: I have been teaching criminology since 1992 which I believe is a great privilege.
-My study visits to the universities in the UK have always been a great experience.
-I was a visiting scholar at the Institute of Criminology in Cambridge in 1995, 2001 and 2010-2014, and at the Centre for Criminology in Oxford in 1996 and 1999 which helped me to improve my criminological knowledge and ability to do a comparative criminological research.
-I also enjoyed a status of Honorary visiting fellow at the Department of Criminology, University of Leiester (2005-2008).
-One of the most important student exchange projects I have been involved in was a project between EU and Australia (2006-2009) headed by Susanne Karstedt (Keele University) and Richard Wortley (Griffith University ).
-In addition to teaching in Slovene, have enjoyed working with the Erasmus exchange students and mentored several diligent masters and doctoral students in English in the last decade.
+Personal message: I have been teaching criminology since 1992, which I believe is a great privilege.
+My study visits to universities in the UK have always been a great experience.
+I was a visiting scholar at the Institute of Criminology in Cambridge in 1995, 2001 and 2010-2014, and at the Centre for Criminology in Oxford in 1996 and 1999 which helped me to improve my criminological knowledge and ability to do comparative criminological research.
+I also enjoyed the status of Honorary visiting fellow at the Department of Criminology, University of Leicester (2005-2008).
+One of the most important student exchange projects I have been involved in was a project between EU and Australia (2006-2009) headed by Susanne Karstedt (Keele University, now Griffith University) and Richard Wortley (Griffith University, now UCL).
+In addition to teaching in Slovenia, have enjoyed working with the Erasmus+ exchange students and mentored several diligent masters and doctoral students in English in the last decade.
 I have recently co-edited ‘Handbook on Policing in Central and Eastern Europe’ (Springer, 2013) and ‘Trust and Legitimacy in Criminal Justice: European Perspectives’ (Springer, 2015).
 I have also been a guest editor of Policing – An International Journal of Police Strategies and Management (2009), the Prison Journal (2011) and Crime, Law and Social Change (2013).
-In addition, I have recently participated in European research projects on local safety and security (EEMUS and URBIS) and juvenile delinquency (YOUPREV).
-All these projects have been a great opportunity to learn about research practices in other academic and professional cultures.
-I’m very happy to be representing the BSC through the role of International Ambassador and if I can help you in this capacity please contact me.
+Besides, I have recently participated in European research projects on local safety and security (EEMUS and URBIS) and juvenile delinquency (YOUPREV).
+All these projects have been an excellent opportunity to learn about research practices in other academic and professional cultures.
+I’m delighted to be representing the BSC through the role of International Ambassador, and if I can help you in this capacity, please contact me.